mohanmca/cassandra_playground/cassandra_definitive_guide_anki.md

 * group multiple related rows in a partition in order to support fast access to multiple rows within the partition in a single query.
 * Cassandra can put tremendous pressure on the java heap and garbage collector, impact read latencies, and can cause issues ranging from load shedding and dropped messages to crashed and downed nodes.

-## (Section: TDG) -  Cassandra Architecture - logical components (2+4+3+4+1)
+## (Section: TDG) -  Cassandra Architecture - What is the role of reconciliation?

-* Network topology, Peer-to-peer
-* Gossip, repair, hinted handoff, and lightweight transactions
-* Reading, writing, and deleting data
-* Data-structures of memtable, commit-logs, caches and SSTables
 * LWW-Element-Set (Last-Write-Wins-Element-Set) and no-reconciliation